-In forming my opinions as to this matter, I have considered: 1) all materials listed in Exhibit A and incorporated herein by reference; and 2) the medical and scientific literature listed in the References section below.
-I reserve the right to supplement this disclosure with additional reliance materials, if any, prior to my deposition, or if new or additional information becomes available.
+In forming my opinions as to this matter, I have considered: 1) all materials listed in Exhibit A and incorporated herein by reference; and 2) the medical and scientific literature listed in the Reference section below, and I will provide a list of any additional reliance materials prior to my deposition.
+I reserve the right to supplement this disclosure if new or additional information becomes available.